RsyncProject/rsync/rsync.1.md

     list of compression algorithms, a list of compiled-in capabilities, a link to the rsync web site, and some license/copyright info.

-    Repeat the option (`-VV`) to include some optimization info at the end of the capabilities list.

 0.  `--verbose`, `-v`

     This option increases the amount of information you are given during the